shashank-baikadi/Python_Leetcode/README.md

 # Python_Leetcode
 python is dynamically typed langauage ........datatype is deceided while run time

 ## Array
 Array- collection of similar type of data like if one is integer  rest of the object will be integer general perspective its is not growable ...length of the array is fixed

-2) we can store only homogenious values in array where as in listg u can store hetrogenous value
+2) we can store only homogenious values in array where as in list u can store hetrogenous value

 3) in array class we will have many function appemd()